owenc21/rf_ranging_localization/README.md

 ## Connectivity Matrix

-- We do not offer firmware that can build a connectivity matrix natively on the devices (see the Connectivity List firmware repository, as linked above, for more information)
-- However, in `src/distance_matrix_sim.c`, we offer a very simple simulation program that demonstrates how a connectivity matrix might be built
+- In `src/distance_matrix_sim.c`, we offer a very simple simulation program that demonstrates how a connectivity matrix might be built

-- We encourage future work to combine the ideas of our simulation program and the firmware we've developed to produce a connectivity list.
-We believe this approach is going to be the most effective
+- In the same repository as linked above ([DWM3001CDK-rf-ranging](https://github.com/owenc21/DWM3001CDK-rf-ranging)), we also include a firmware module to build a distributed connectivity matrix
+- This was the culmination of the semester's effort.
+It makes use of the connectivity list firmware as described above
+- Currently there are some issues with the firmware
+  - The devices have a strict 127 byte transmission limit, meaning a distributed data structure (like a distance/connectivity matrix) must be small.
+As such, the firmware currently only works for $\leq 2$ devices.
+However, the firmware is *correct* for an arbitrary number of devices, the devices themselves will just refuse to transmit the matrix when it has more than 2 devices
+  - No error checking/correction is done, leading to inaccurate/inappropriate distance measurements (such as negative values)
+- Future groups/contributors are encouraged to tackle these issues and make the firmware more efficient and robust

 ## Data Analysis